azimidev/RMP-Enterprise/README.md

 - I would Write more tests.
 - Optimize the sass files.
 - I would use different controllers for export and better naming for example `index`, `store` for students and `index`, `store` for course attendance.
+- I didn't do history task as I did not understand what do you mean by that and also, I didn't do handling 200K+ students to export.

 ---